JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7963 days**.

-And here is a just a random fact -  **Parma ham is only Parma ham if it is made in the Parma region of Italy.
-The British chain supermarket Asda, made and packaged its own "Parma ham" and was successfully sued by the real Parma ham people (Parma Ham Trade Association)**.
+And here is a just a random fact -  **The highest point in Pennsylvania is lower than the lowest point in Colorado**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)